zhecho/k3s-cluster/README.md

      -k \
      --limit="192.168.1.2"
 ```
-If you saw an error about sshpass just install it like that
+If you notice an error about sshpass just install it:
 ```bash
 brew install hudochenkov/sshpass/sshpass
 ```